 Easiest Dogs to Train: 8 Highly Trainable Breeds

 Looking for an easy dog to train?
-Compare 8 highly trainable breeds by energy, beginner-friendliness, and temperament — with top picks for first-time owners and families.
+Compare 8 highly trainable breeds by energy, temperament, and beginner-friendliness to find the right fit for your home.

 Updated